 1934(1st of Shevat, 5694): Rosh Chodesh Shevat

-1934: Birthdate of Shari Lewis the ventriloquist and puppeteer who created Lamb Chop.
+1934: Birthdate of Shari Lewis.
+Lewis would gain fame as a ventriloquist and puppeteer who created Lamb Chop.

 1934: In Clinton, MA, grocery store own Louis Schanberg and the former Freda Feinberg gave birth to Pulitzer Prize winning Times correspondent Sydney H. Schanberg whose successful career proves that History Majors can amount to something.